pfink/nuimo-openhab-python/README.md

 ## Roadmap
 - [x] Extend configuration possibilities & usability
+- [ ] Add recommended way of installing and running this as a service
 - [ ] Add `sendFrequency` support for sliders
 - [ ] Add support for `Setpoint`s
 - [ ] Add support for the FLY_UPDOWN gesture